gnuthought/ansible-role-openshift-provision/README.md

    created by `oc create imagestream NAME`.
 For more sophisticated imagestream creation a full definition may be provided within `resources`

+* `helm_charts` - Helm chart templates to deploy to the project namespace.

 * `join_pod_network` - Name of target project to which this project network should be joined for use with multi-tenant SDN